Kim Jong Un Willing To Denuclearize If Given Security Guarantees, Putin Says

 Putin also called for another round of six-party talks to discuss North Korea's nuclear program, reports USA Today.
 The six-party talks were a series of meetings including North and South Korea, Russia, the U.S., China and Japan, held from 2003 through 2009, until North Korea abruptly withdrew.

-The talks Thursday came two months after Kim and President Donald Trump held their own second summit, hoping to build on the general exuberance of the first one that many observers saw as symbolic.
-But the Trump team cancelled a planned signing ceremony after the two heads of state couldn't come to an agreement on denuclearization.
+The talks Thursday came two months after Kim and President Trump held their own second summit, hoping to build on the general exuberance of the first one that many observers saw as symbolic.
+But the Trump team canceled a planned signing ceremony after the two heads of state couldn't come to an agreement on denuclearization.

 There's no indication on whether Putin pressed Kim to return to stalled negotiations with the U.S. Many analysts note that Kim's visit may be a way for him to repair his image after talks with Trump collapsed, NPR's Anthony Kuhn reported.
 "The failure of that meeting to produce an agreement was, analysts say, an embarrassment to Kim, especially to the North Korean domestic audience," Kuhn reported.